BruceJinProactive/pal-mono/README.md

 2. Make a pull request merging `example-feature` to `main`.
 3. Wait for PR review and approval.
 4. Submit the PR to merge `example-feature` to `main`.
 5. A staging release will be automatically triggered.
-Join Slack channel #cicd-notifications to receive notificaionts.
+Join Slack channel #cicd-notifications to receive notifications.

 ### Releasing from `stg` to `prd`: